awsdocs/amazon-route53-docs/doc_source/routing-to-api-gateway.md

 ## Prerequisites<a name="routing-to-api-gateway-prereqs"></a>

-Before you get started, you need the following:
+To get started, you need the following:
-+ An API Gateway API that has a custom domain name, such as api\.example\.com, that matches the name of the Route 53 record that you want to create\.
++ An API Gateway API that has a custom domain name, such as api\.example\.com that matches the name of the Route 53 record that you want to create\.

-  For more information see:
+  For more information, see the following topics:
   + [Setting up custom domain names for HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-custom-domain-names.html) in the *Amazon API Gateway Developer Guide*\.
   + [Setting up custom domain names for REST APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html) in the *Amazon API Gateway Developer Guide*\.
   + [Setting up custom domain names for WebSocket APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-custom-domain-names.html) in the *Amazon API Gateway Developer Guide*\.
 + A registered domain name\.
-You can use Amazon Route 53 as your domain registrar, or you can use a different registrar\.
+You can use Amazon Route 53 as your domain registrar or you can use a different registrar\.
 + Route 53 as the DNS service for the domain\.
 If you register your domain name by using Route 53, we automatically configure Route 53 as the DNS service for the domain\.

   For information about using Route 53 as the DNS service provider for your domain, see [Making Amazon Route 53 the DNS service for an existing domainMaking Route 53 the DNS service for an existing domain](MigratingDNS.md)\.